-University of Texas System Chancellor William H. McRaven, a retired U.S. Navy four-star admiral, leads one of the nation’s largest and most respected systems of higher education.
-As the chief executive officer of the UT System, Chancellor McRaven oversees 14 institutions that educate 220,000 students and employ 20,000 faculty and more than 80,000 health care professionals, researchers and staff
+As the Chancellor of the UT System he led one of the nation’s largest and most respected systems of higher education.
+As the chief executive officer of the UT System, McRaven oversaw 14 institutions that educated 220,000 students and employed 20,000 faculty and more than 80,000 health care professionals, researchers, and staff.

-McRaven graduated from The University of Texas at Austin in 1977 with a degree in journalism and received his master’s degree from the Naval Postgraduate School in Monterey in 1991.
-In 2012, the Texas Exes honored McRaven with a Distinguished Alumnus Award.
+McRaven graduated from The University of Texas at Austin in 1977 with a degree in Journalism, and received his master’s degree from the Naval Postgraduate School in Monterey in 1991.